open-metadata/docs-v1/README.md

 1. parentTagName (type - String)
    The name of the tag you are using it in.
 For example 'codePreview' or 'stepsContainer'

+### 5. connectorDetailsHeader

+Tag to show a styled heading for connectors with the connector Icon, development stage, platform availability and feature status.

+#### Attributes

+1. name (type - String)
+   The name of the container in startCase.

+2. stage (type - String)
+   The development stage of the connector.
+   It should be one of two values "PROD"(default value) or "BETA".

+3. platform (type - String)
+   The platform the connector is available in to.
+   It should be one of two values "OpenMetadata"(default value) or "Collate".

+4. availableFeatures (type - Array<string>)
+   The list of available features for the connector such as "Query Usage", "Lineage" etc.

+5. unavailableFeatures (type - Array<string>)
+   The list of unavailable features for the connector such as "DBT", "Owners" etc

+### 6. connectorInfoCard

+A styled card to show the links to navigate users to the connector details page with a little information about the connector.

+#### Attributes

+1. name (type - String)
+   The name of the container in startCase.

+2. stage (type - String)
+   The development stage of the connector.
+   It should be one of two values "PROD"(default value) or "BETA".

+3. href (type - String)
+   The relative path of the connector details page.

+4. platform (type - String)
+   The platform the connector is available in to.
+   It should be one of two values "OpenMetadata"(default value) or "Collate".

+### 7. connectorsListContainer

+A wrapper tag to envelope the connectorInfoCard tags for a grid view.

+---

 ## Tags for Code Preview Functionality

 For showing code or commands with the explanations by side use following tags:-